 PCT LTD Updated Statement Regarding U.K. Market Entry

-PCT LTD (OTC Pink: "PCTL") held their Shareholder Conference Call yesterday, September 29, 2020 and provide the following statement about the Company's activities in the United Kingdom and in the oil & gas industry.
+LITTLE RIVER, S.C., Oct.
+2, 2020 /PRNewswire/ -- PCT LTD (OTC Pink: "PCTL") held their Shareholder Conference Call on September 29, 2020 and provide the following statement about the Company's activities in the United Kingdom and in the oil & gas industry.

 PCTL President and CEO, Gary Grieco, commented, "We have all been deeply involved in putting together a launch in the U.K. Now, we have orders to provide equipment for the hospitals and equipment to provide volumes of fluids for the commercial markets in Europe.
 Growing this business is a priority and we've been advised by our U.K. partner to expect additional PO's in the very near term."